erfanghorbanee/Data-Sharing-Platforms/Data Sharing Platforms/articles/The Spreadsheet Space/README.md

 - **Advanced encryption models**

 It should be seen as an **important step** in the evolution toward more open, modular, and secure data-sharing environments — but not the final answer.

+## Some Interesting Points

+- spreadsheet development is a form of programming
+- spreadsheets have recently incorporated features to support SQL queries,8 such as Microsoft Power Query and Google Docs Query